xeovix/PiIOTgw/README.md

 ### **Overview**

-The **PiPAL-COMBOS** is a series of HATs (Hardware Attached on Top) for All Raspberry Pi modules, which offers RS232/RS485, Digital IO, Analog Input, USB, Ethernet to integrate a Platform for home automatic and industry control.
+**PiPAL-COMBOS** is a series of HATs (Hardware Attached on Top) for All Raspberry Pi modules, which offers RS232/RS485, Digital IO, Analog Input, USB, Ethernet to integrate a Platform for home automatic and industry control.

-**PiPAL-COMBOS** is a combination system, the simple system architecture is as pic-1.

-The hardware is combined by three major boards, the bottom board is called **'Power and DIO'** board, the middle board is called **'Bridge and Extend Interface'** board, then the upper board is Raspberry Pi module. (as pic-2)
+**PiPAL-COMBOS** is a combination system, its hardware is combined by three major boards, the bottom board is called **'Power and DIO'** board, the middle board is called **'Bridge and Extend Interface'** board, then the upper board is Raspberry Pi module. (as pic-1 and pic-2)

 For supporting the different Raspberry Pi Module, **PiPAL-COMBOS** has two models.